 Section 1.
-Employee day of employment, b loyee es must comp lete and sign Sec tion 1 of F orm I-9 i no later than the first Last Name (Family Name) First Nam ne (Given Na ame) Middle In itial (if any) Other Las t Names U sed (if any /) Address (Street Number and d Name) Apt.
+Employee day of employment, b loyee es must comp lete and sign Sec tion 1 of F orm I-9 no later than the first Last Name (Family Name) First Name (ame) Middle In itial (if any) Other Las t Names U sed (if any /) Address (Street Number and d Name) Apt.
 Numbe er (if an City or Town n State Z IP Code Date of Birth (mm/dd/yyyy) U.S. So ocial Security Numb er Er mploye ee's Email Addres ss Employe e's Teleph one Number provides for imprisonment and/or fines for false statements, or the use of false documents, in connection with the completion of this form.
-I attest, under penalty of perjury, that this information, including my selection of the box of the United zen national permanent rezen (other the Number 4., Illowing boxes to attest to your citizenship or immigration status (See page 2 and 3 of the instructions.) the United States n national of the United States (See Instructions.) transent resident (Enter USCIS or A-Number.) n (other than Item Numbers 2. and 3. above) authorized to work until (exp. date, if any) transent resident (Enter USCIS or A-Number.) n (other than Item Numbers 2. and 3. above) authorized to work until (exp. date, if any) transent resident (Enter USCIS or A-Number.) n (other than Item Numbers 2. and 3. above) authorized to work until (exp. date, if any) transent resident (Enter USCIS or A-Number.)
-The form I-94 Admission Number or Item Item Number and Country of Issue or Item Item Item Item Item Item Item Item Signature of Employee oday's Date e (mm/dd/yyy /y) If a preparer and/or tra anslator assis ted you in comple ting Section n 1, th at person MUST complete the Prepar er and/or Ti anslator C ertification on Page 3.
+I attest, under penalty of perjury, that this information, including my selection of the box lowing boxes to attest to your citizenship or immigration status (See page 2 and 3 of the instructions.): the United States In national of the United States (See Instructions.)
+Immanent resident (Enter USCIS or A-Number.)
+In (other than Item Numbers 2. and 3. above) authorized to work until (exp. date, if any) The state of the United States (See Instructions.)
+The state of the Signature of Employee oday's Date e (mm/dd/yyy /y) If a preparer and/or tra anslator assis ted you in comple ting Section n 1, th at person MUST complete the Prepar er and/or Ti anslator C ertification on Page 3.
 Section 2.
 Employer I business days after the er authorized by the Secreta documentation in the Add mployee's firs st day of employr ocumentation fro ment, and r m List A O or the must p R a co eir authorized r ohysically exam ombination of d epresenta nine, or ex locumenta ative must camine cor ation from complete ansistent with List B and and sign S h an alteri List C. En Section 2 native protection and a within three ocedure additional List A 0 Lis st B AND List C ; Document Title 1 R Issuing Authority Document Number (if any) Expiration Date (if any) \ al al : 6: onal Informati Document Title 2 (if any) Additi onai iniormati OII Issuing Authority Document Number (if any) Expiration Date (if any) Document Title 3 (if any) Issuing Authority Document Number (if any) Expiration Date (if any) ٦ ۵ 5 10.4 Certification: I attest, under employee, (2) the above-list best of my knowledge, the o ted document ation appears to b oe genuine a d the cand to relate to the em resented by the abov /e-named ay of Emp Last Name, First Name and T itle of Employe er or Authorized Re presentative .
-Signature of Em ployer or A Authorized F Representati /e Today's Date (mm/dd/yyyy) Becker, Rachel Hur . , • . , Employer's Business or Orga Delta State Univers siness or Organiz :
+Signature of Em ployer or A Authorized F Representati /e Today's Date (mm/dd/yyyy) Becker, Rachel Hur . , • . , Employer's Business or Organization Name Delta State University siness or Organiz :